Bayern Munich 5-1 Arsenal

 Goal!

 Goal!
-FC Bayern München 4, Arsenal 1.
-Thiago Alcántara (FC Bayern München) right footed shot from outside the box to the centre of the goal following a corner.
+FC Bayern München 4, Arsenal 0.
+Arjen Robben (FC Bayern München) left footed shot from the centre of the box to the top left corner.
+Assisted by David Alaba.

-Attempt blocked.
-Arturo Vidal (FC Bayern München) header from the centre of the box is blocked.
-Assisted by Douglas Costa with a cross.